Most of what we call management consists of making it difficult for people to get their work done.

 — Peter Drucker

 You can measure the health of your organization by how well negative information flows up the chain of command.
 This is not easy to get right.
 The problem?
 Nothing lowers conversational capacity more predictably than the presence of authority.
-The focus of this workshop is to help managers learn to carry their authority in a way that lifts rather than lowers the conversational capacity of the people they manage.
+The focus of this workshop is to help managers learn to carry their authority in a way that lifts rather than lowers the conversational capacity of the people and teams they manage.

 A Management Competence